- Nationwide vs. State Farm: Which one is the cheapest?

 Nationwide vs. State Farm: Which is better rated?

-When choosing an insurance company, it's important to consider more than just price.
-Customer service, claims processing and a good online experience also matter.
-Check out the table below to see how Nationwide and State Farm ranked among the best car insurance companies of 2025.
+When choosing an insurance carrierAn insurance carrier is the company that provides your car insurance policy and pays claims., consider customer service, claims handling, and online experience along with price.
+Check the table below to see how Nationwide and State Farm scored among the best car insurance companies of 2025.

-Overall, Nationwide received a score of 4.33, while State Farm scored 4.27.
+Overall, Nationwide earned a score of 4.33, while State Farm received a score of 4.27.

 Ratings | Nationwide | State Farm |